Hidnish/Milestone-Project-4-Flame/README.md

     - Interactive Navbar features:
         - The site contains the navigation section that is collapsed on smaller size screens in the form of a side navbar accessed by clicking on the hamburger icon.
         - The navbar contains:
-          - Webiste logo (which directs to the homepage) on large screen sizes and a 'home' link in the side navbar in smaller screen sizes.
+          - Website logo (which directs to the homepage) on large screen sizes and a 'home' link in the side navbar in smaller screen sizes.
           - Search bar to insert queries and look for specific products
           - Links to the products page (filtering by: category and brand), blog and contact pages
           - Links for account management including: